mihirobendre/my-coe332-hws/homework08/README.md

 ## Instructions and Examples for Jobs-API (query commands w/ expected outputs):

 First, use this POST method to add a new job to the queue, which also shows the job's current status and values.
 The program is currently only capable of handling the "hgnc_id" and "name" (required) parameters, which can take any value (replace '1' and '2' with arbitrary values of your choosing):
-- `curl localhost:5000/jobs -X POST -d '{"hgnc_id":"HGNC:24206", "name":"biogenesis of lysosomal organelles complex 1 subunit 4"}' -H "Content-Type: application/json"`
+- `curl localhost:5000/jobs -X POST -d '{"crime_type":"THEFT"}' -H "Content-Type: application/json"`
 - Example output: `{
   "hgnc_id": "HGNC:24206",
   "id": "0db41abb-73c7-4e2d-beee-591f8594add3",